duskybadger/duskybadger.github.io/_posts/2010-01-07-post-modified.md

 ---

-One of the biggest things we learn in business school is that it is retaining customers is crucial to a business’ life, even more than gaining new customers.
+One of the biggest things we learn in business school is that it is retaining customers is crucial to a business’s life, even more than gaining new customers.
 Because of this, learning more about your current customers and their feelings about your products is a popular data science application.
 This project tries to predict customer retention of a bank’s different types of credit cards.